|

 • Plain: Serve the biscuits plain, and leave them as they are; they are delicious too.

-• Cream cheese: spread your scones with cream cheese.
+• Cream cheese: Spread your scones with cream cheese.

 • Cream: whipped cream is a delicious topping.

-For more GF baking recipes
+For more GF afternoon snack recipes

 Scon filled with cream cheese and jam on a pink plate.
 More scones behind.